npezza93/redi_search/README.md

   phrase terms. (i.e the slop for exact phrases is 0)
 - `in_order`
   - Usually used in conjunction with `slop`.
-We make sure the query terms appear in the same order in the document as in the query, regardless of the offsets between them.
+We make sure the query terms appear in the same order in the `Document` as in the query, regardless of the offsets between them.
 - `no_content`
-  - Only return the document ids and not the content.
-This is useful if RediSearch is being used on a Rails model where the document attributes don't matter and it's being converted into ActiveRecord objects.
+  - Only return the `Document` ids and not the content.
+This is useful if RediSearch is being used on a Rails model where the `Document` attributes don't matter and it's being converted into `ActiveRecord` objects.
 - `language(language)`
   - Stemmer to use for the supplied language during search for query expansion.
-    If querying documents in Chinese, this should be set to chinese in order to properly tokenize the query terms.
+    If querying `Document`s in Chinese, this should be set to chinese in order to properly tokenize the query terms.
 If an unsupported language is sent, the command returns an error.
 - `sort_by(field, order: :asc)`